Inspired by and dedicated to my Father-In-Law, Paul.

-Do you ever have those moments as you wake up, when the images of momentary dreams slip from your grasp like wisps of clouds?
-I'm sure most people have those moments.
-How often have you thought, "I was dreaming, but I can't remember what," in the moments after you awoke?
+Ever have those moments as you wake up when the momentary images of dreams slip from your grasp like wisps of clouds or sand through your fingers?
+I’m sure most people have those moments.
+How often have you thought, “I was dreaming, but I can’t remember what,” in the moments after you awoke?

 There is a place between conscious and unconscious where dreams and reality meet.
 A place where the unreal seems real, and the real is unsubstantial.
 Maybe you’re not sure what is real and what isn’t.

 Or maybe you confuse the real with the dream.